zabereznikova/docs.de-de/docs/framework/configure-apps/file-schema/network/remove-element-for-bypasslist-network-settings.md

 ## <a name="attributes-and-elements"></a>Attribute und Elemente

-In den folgenden Abschnitten werden Attribute sowie untergeordnete und übergeordnete Elemente beschrieben.
+In den folgenden Abschnitten werden die Attribute, untergeordneten und übergeordneten Elemente beschrieben.

 ### <a name="attributes"></a>Attribute